Glazing Bars

 Lonsdale Patent Glazing & Rooflights – YouTube

 The integral drainage channels in glazing bars are an essential feature as any water penetrating the system drains harmlessly out the bottom of the glazing bars to the outside of the building.
-Many modern patent glazing bars feature high performance cappings, such as PVC top caps, and gaskets that prevent water ingress and some systems can achieve exceptional weather-tightness ratings up to E1650 as designated in BSEN12208
+Many modern patent glazing systems feature high performance cappings, drainage channels, and gaskets that prevent water ingress and some systems can achieve exceptional weather-tightness ratings up to E1650 as designated in BSEN12208

-Where you require glazing bars for a domestic, commercial or heritage project our expert team is here to help and provide a cost effective solution for your building.
+Where you require bar systems for a domestic, commercial or heritage project our expert team is here to help and provide a cost effective solution for your building.

 Contact our team today to start your glazing bar installation process!